Why Aouar is the answer to Arsenal's midfield problems | Goal.com

 His ability to play deeper than a typical creator has tempted Lyon to utilise him in a system that has curbed his natural attacking instincts, restricting him to a modest three goals and three assists in 25 Ligue 1 outings last season.

-Such statistics reflect badly but unfairly on a 22-year-old so technically gifted that he has been hailed by Manchester City boss Pep Guardiola as “incredible”.
+Such statistics reflect badly but unfairly on a player so technically gifted that he has been hailed by Manchester City boss Pep Guardiola as “incredible”.

 Indeed, City have been just one of many clubs linked with Aouar since he first broke through in the Lyon first team proper in 2017 as a teenager before rapidly becoming a key component of the starting XI thanks to his graceful nature on the ball, his keen eye for a pass and his ability to wriggle out of tight spaces.